easbarba/dut/README.md

 # Specification:
  - Exactly mirror target folder structure.
  - Folders are created not linked to avoid common issues.
- - If a `.dotsignore` is present are files listed are to be ignored, eg: `LICENSE`.
+ - If a `.dutignore` is present are files listed are to be ignored, eg: `LICENSE`.
  - `.git` is ignored by default.
  - Remove all linked files, but preserve folders.
  - Overwrite present links [optional].